 Other Classes: Orc paragons respect those with strength and physical power, especially barbarians and fighters.
 Rangers are more often opponents of orc paragons than allies, but even so the two classes share a grudging respect for each other's skills and martial proficiency.
-Orc paragons care little for arcane spell-casters, but quickly learn to value powerful wizards and sorcerers capable of taking down multiple foes with a single spell.
+Orc paragons care little for arcane spellcasters, but quickly learn to value powerful wizards and sorcerers capable of taking down multiple foes with a single spell.

-Orc paragons have the following game statistics.
+GAME RULE INFORMATION Orc paragons have the following game statistics.

 Abilities: Strength is important to orc paragons because of its role in combat, and several orc paragon skills are based on Strength.
 Dexterity and Constitution are also important to an orc paragon's capability for combat.
 Alignment: Any.
+Hit Die: d10.

 The orc paragon's class skills (and the key ability for each skill) are Climb (Str), Craft (Int), Intimidate (Cha), Jump (Str), Listen (Wis), Spot (Wis), Survival (Wis), and Swim (Str).
+Skill Points at Each Level: 2 + Int modifier.